Loading...

 {node: {type: (datum) => datum.id === 'node-1' ? 'circle' : 'rect',style: {fill: 'pink',size: 20}}}

-is a function, the argument of the function is the current node's data object, and the return value is the type of the node.
+In the code above, we set the type attribute of the node, which can be a string or a function.
+When type is a function, the argument of the function is the current node's data object, and the return value is the type of the node.

 Similarly, each attribute under the

-style of an element can also be a function, with the argument being the current element's data object.
+stylestyle of an element can also be a function, with the argument being the current element's data object.

 You can even set the entire

-property as a function, allowing you to dynamically set the element's style based on the data object.
+styleproperty as a function, allowing you to dynamically set the element's style based on the data object.

-) is the default node type in G6.
+The circular node (circle) is the default node type in G6.
 Here, we set the type of the first node to a circle and the type of the second node to a rectangle.

 At the same time, we also set the size of the nodes to 20, so the first node is a circle with a radius of 10, and the second node is a square with a side length of 20.